This article was provided by MyPassportPhotos, a company that helps green card applicants take their own photos online.

 An alternative is getting your green card photo online.
 A service such as MyPassportPhotos are aware of all the photo regulations to make sure your photo is compliant.
 The process is simple: You take a picture with your webcam or smartphone and upload it to their website.
 They then check and edit your photo to make sure it meets the requirements.
 Once ready, you can either choose to have the photo delivered to your home (if living in the United States), or to a CVS or Walgreens for in-store pickup.

 How many photos must I submit with my visa application?

-- If you are applying from outside the United States using Form DS-260, then you must provide two 2-inch by 2-inch photos at your green card interview
+- If the spouse seeking a green card is applying from outside the United States using Form DS-260, then they must provide two 2-inch by 2-inch photos at their green card interview

 - If you are applying for a nonimmigrant visa by filling out the DS-160 online form, then you must submit a digital image using the online application

 What type of paper should I print my photos on?